Vietnam.vn - Nền tảng quảng bá Việt Nam

 Around the Chba Om Pau bridge area, there are many Vietnamese people living, so many people call this "Saigon bridge".

 This money is only to help the two teachers pay for electricity and water, while teaching is almost free.
-"We must send the children to school at all costs to change their lives.
-The previous generation had a difficult life because of lack of education," Ms. Thao confided.
+"At all costs, we must send the children to school to change their lives.
+The previous generation had a difficult life because of lack of education" - Ms. Thao confided.

-Ms. Tran Thi Hong herself has two children, both of whom are sent to a Vietnamese school more than 2 km from home.
+Ms. Tran Thi Hong herself has two children, both of whom are sent to a Vietnamese school more than two kilometers from home.
 There, the teachers and students are Vietnamese and the curriculum follows Cambodian textbooks.
 The children are fluent in both languages.

-From the "Sai Gon Bridge" neighborhood, there are many children of Vietnamese origin who have become famous.
+From the "Sai Gon Bridge" neighborhood, there are quite a few Vietnamese children who have become famous.
 Cambodians say that there are several very good Vietnamese doctors in this neighborhood.
-Whenever there is a difficult birth, people run to the maternity home of Doctor Thanh located right at the foot of the bridge; anyone with a stomachache or a cold can look for Doctor Minh in the market stall...
+Whenever there is a difficult birth, people run to the maternity home of Doctor Thanh located right at the foot of the bridge; anyone with a stomachache or a cold, go to Doctor Minh in the market stall...

-Mr. Sim Chy, President of the Khmer - Vietnamese Association in Cambodia, said that the Chba Om Pau bridge area has thousands of Vietnamese people living, whose life was difficult in the past because they did not have nationality or certificates.
+Mr. Sim Chy, Chairman of the Khmer - Vietnamese Association in Cambodia, said that the Chba Om Pau bridge area has thousands of Vietnamese people living there, whose life was difficult in the past because they did not have nationality or certificates.

-In recent years, the Cambodian government has encouraged Vietnamese people living on the river to move ashore.
-The association, together with the Cambodian government, has supported naturalization as well as issuing alien registration certificates and permanent residence cards to immigrants.
-Mr. Sim Chy informed: "Every year, there are many scholarship rounds for excellent Vietnamese children.
+In recent years, the Cambodian government has encouraged Vietnamese people living on the river to move ashore to settle.
+The association, together with the Cambodian government, has supported naturalization as well as issuing alien registration certificates and permanent residence cards for immigrants.
+Mr. Sim Chy informed: "Every year, there are many scholarship rounds for Vietnamese children who excel in their studies.
 On major holidays in Vietnam and Cambodia, we often organize gift-giving events.
 Now the quality of life has changed a lot."

-People in the "Saigon Bridge" neighborhood said that occasionally there were trucks carrying rice and bean spices right in the poor neighborhood on the riverbank.
-People flocked there to receive their gifts.
-They implicitly understood that the person bringing the gifts was a Vietnamese who had lived there for a while.
+People in the "Sai Gon Bridge" neighborhood say that occasionally trucks carrying rice and bean spices arrive right in the poor neighborhood on the riverbank.
+People flock there to receive their gifts.
+They implicitly understand that the person bringing the gifts is a Vietnamese who used to live there.

 Source